falconmick/tdd-demo/slides.md

 <!--
 Some would argue that another reason to avoid the Detroit school and some would argue test driven development all together is the short term speed loss.
 This reasoning is only really true in very small scale changes to existing codebases that don't want to co-operate with tests.
-There is a very large change that in the long run taking the time to pay for the test now will save a lot of hear-ache in the future, but on occasion it's just not worth it.
-It's important to note here that if you are trying to stick to test driven development that the Detroit school is by far the quicker approach to take over London.
+There is a very large chance that in the long run taking the time to pay for the test now will save a lot of hear-ache in the future, but on occasion it's just not worth it.
+It's important to note here that if you are trying to stick to test driven development that the Detroit school is by far the quicker approach to take over London. === todo: maybe change that last bit ===

+=== TODO: probably remove/rewrite this bit ===
-If we compare this to London, the large up-front cost of fixing up your codebase and the un-realistic and very un-impactful job of re-writing the existing test to do so in isolation to the classes they were made for realistically would just never happen and you would be stuck with large chunks of legacy code that is tested in one way (through a more Detroit style) and the newer parts which were extracted and most likely
+in the scenario in which you are trying to improve an existing codebase; If we compare this to London, the large up-front cost of fixing up your codebase and the un-realistic and very un-impactful job of re-writing the existing test to do so in isolation to the classes they were made for realistically would just never happen and you would be stuck with large chunks of legacy code that is tested in one way (through a more Detroit style) and the newer parts which were extracted and most likely